Themezly/Documentation/pages/framework/elements/accordion.md

 </a>
 </div>

-Accordion element will let you display custom content within collapsible container.
+Accordion element will help you display custom content within collapsible container.
 Element popup contains following options;

 #### Defaults tab{.options-tab}
 1. __ Sorting title __ &nbsp;-&nbsp; Used only in builder for easy sorting.